China’s economy is roaring back, a year after coronavirus shutdown

 “People talk about decoupling, but the numbers don’t bear that out,” he said.

-Eswar Prasad, a trade professor at Cornell University and former China director for the International Monetary Fund, said he expects China’s economic growth to aide the global recovery this year, boosting commodity prices and propping up developing economies that sell to China.
+Eswar Prasad, a trade professor at Cornell University and former China director for the International Monetary Fund, said he expects China’s economic growth to aid the global recovery this year, boosting commodity prices and propping up developing economies that sell to China.

 “China is yet again shaping up to be the global economy’s bulwark against economic collapse, much the same as in the aftermath of the global financial crisis,” he said.